sswietoniowski/learning-mssql/pluralsight/03_managing_sql_server_database_concurrency/README.md

 `Repeatable Read` is the next isolation level.
 It allows phantom reads.

 > Phantom read is when we read the same data twice and get different results.
-It is similar to non-repeatable read, but in this case we're dealing with a range of data instead of a single row.
+It is similar to non-repeatable read (but in this case new rows from another session were added).

 To set this level of isolation use the following command: